syed-ali-abbas/solidity-smart-contracts/README.md

 ### Immutable Variables

 These variables are initialized only once and its value cannot be changed.
 They are like constant's.
 Example of Immutable variables can be contract owner address.

+### Payable

+Payable keyword is attached to send and recieve ethers.

+### Fallback():

+Fallback function is used to send and recieve ethers.
+It has a keyword payable along the signature.
+If you will not create a reciever function, fallback function will be executed. </br>
+You can also create a Reciver function as payable to send or recieve ethers. </br>
+The main difference between fallback and reciever function is that if you implemented both functions and user makes a transaction, if the transaction contains msg.value the fallback function will be executed on the other hand if the msg.value is empty, the receiver function will be executed.
+But if there is no reciever function implemented then the fallback function will be executed.